m0ru/bak/02_problemdescription.md

 * The current system state is transparent and easily understandable to make understanding causality easier.
 * Lessens the problems that JavaScript's weakly-typed nature causes, e.g. bugs causing errors way later in the program-flow instead of at the line where the problem lies.
 * Reduces code-redundancies
+* Makes code conciser and clearer to the reader

 <!--
 * TODO image: dependency graph in angular application\\